-- Attending school functions such as picnics, performances, or conferences
+- Attending school functions such as picnics, performances, or conferences.

-- Projects you do as a surprise, without prior discussion with staff
+- Projects you do as a surprise, without prior discussion with staff.

-- Time spent on TADS
+- Time spent on TADS.

-- Reading this email
+- Reading this web page.

 If you are unsure if your time spent qualifies as Family Work Hours, please feel free to ask.